-Note: (1) The ratio of NAS mean consumption to NSS mean consumption expenditure has been employed to adjust the inequality measures.
-(2) For the year 2009-10, the NSS mean consumption expenditure for all-India has been estimated as the population share weighted sum of rural and urban means in current prices.
-The NAS mean has been estimated employing the total private final consumption expenditure figure at Rs 3,795,901 crores as provided in Government of India (2011) and the estimated population figures as provided in Table 1.
+Notes: (1) The ratio of NAS mean consumption to NSS mean consumption expenditure has been employed to adjust the inequality measures.
+(2) For the year 2009-10, the NSS mean consumption expenditure for all-India has been estimated as the population share-weighted sum of rural and urban means in current prices.
+The NAS mean has been estimated employing the total private final consumption expenditure figure at Rs 37,959, 010 million as provided in Government of India (2011) and the estimated population figures as provided in Table 1.

-Source: Data on NSS and NAS mean consumption expenditure: (1) for the first five years (1983 to 2004-05) are from Bhalla (2011, Table 4).
-(2) For the year 2009-10 "Press Note: Quick Estimates of National Income, Consumption Expenditure, Saving and Capital Formation, 2009-10", available at: http://mospi.nic.in/Mospi\New/upload/nad\press\release\31jan11.pdf.
+Source: Data on NSS and NAS mean consumption expenditure: (1) for the first five years (1983 to 2004-05) are from Bhalla (2011: Table 4).
+(2) For the year 2009-10 data are from 'Press Note: Quick Estimates of National Income, Consumption Expenditure, Saving and Capital Formation, 2009-10'.
+Available at: http://mospi.nic.in/Mospi_New/upload/nad_press_release_31jan11.pdf.